MEADOW SWEET GROVE

 Picture

-Many people make a New Year's Resolution to "clear the clutter" and get organized.
-When taking your clutter into your local thrift store / charity stop to donate - do make sure you check inside the store to see what's on offer.
+Many people may have made a New Year's Resolution this January 1st to "clear the clutter" and get organized.
+When taking those unwanted items in for donation to your local thrift store or charity stop - do make sure you check inside the store to see what's on offer.

-Many people donate unwanted Christmas presents in January or donate the items those gifts replaced.
-Ironically, they often donate better quality items, than the new replacements they received!
+Many people donate unwanted Christmas presents in January or donate the items that those gifts replaced.
+Sometimes they donate better quality items than the new replacements they received!

-For example, someone might donate their "out-dated" dishes that were "Made in England or Japan"; in exchange for a shiny new set from Home Outfitters, Pier 1 and the like.
-To each their own, but for the lover of antique, retro, quality or just plain eclectic dishware -- your local thrift store becomes a treasure trove!
+For example, someone might donate their "out-dated" English bone china dishes or funky 70s Japanese stoneware.
+For the lover of antique, retro, quality or just plain eclectic dishware -- your local thrift store becomes a treasure trove!

-Charity shops often have promotions too, like any other retailer, at this time of the year, to make up for low sales.
+Charity shops often have promotions too, like any other retailer, at this time of the year, to make up for low sales - so make a note of those dates and bring your donations in on those discount days.

 PictureA Yorkshireman's Advice to His Son - "See All, Hear All, Say Nowt, Eat All, Drink All, Pay Nowt ..
 And If Ever Tha Does Owt for Nowt, Allus Do It For Thisen"

-But January is also a time of year when many people are cutting back on their expenses.
+January is also a time of year when many people are cutting back on their expenses.
 For some, there is more tax deducted off the pay cheque starting in January.
-Others overspent at Christmas or feel the need for a holiday somewhere warm.
-Whatever the reason for shortness of cash in January - there are still many thrifty ways to save money.
+Others overspent at Christmas, or feel the need to take a holiday somewhere warm.
+Whatever the reason for a light wallet in January - there are many thrifty ways to stretch your dollars.

 ~ Reuse food containers in your kitchen ~